MajorcaDevs/mdbackup/README.md

 Can be found at [mdbackup.majorcadevs.com](https://mdbackup.majorcadevs.com/) or at the docs folder.

-To make the documentation, install the requirements in `docs/requirements.txt` and run `mkdocs build --config-file=mkdocs.yaml`.
+To make the documentation, install the requirements in `docs/requirements.txt` and run `mkdocs serve`.